arohadobson/Bootstrap-Portfolio/README.md

 # My First Bootstrap Website

-This website is a three page webiste.
+This is a three page basic Bootstrap webiste.

 ## Code Languages